gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 ln -sv unpigz /clang1-tools/bin/gunzip
 ```

-### `17` - GNU's Make
+### `17` - GNU Make
 > #### `4.3` or newer
-> The GNU's Make package contains a program for controlling the generation of executables and other non-source files of a package from source files.
+> The GNU Make package contains a program for controlling the generation of executables and other non-source files of a package from source files.

 > **Required!** For the current and next stage (chrooting new environment), most build systems depends on GNU implementation style.
 ```bash